-With new-builds — and an entirely new ship class — on the horizon, Princess Cruises is anything but a retro cruise line.
-Although the original Sun Princess and Star Princess left the fleet in 2020 (along with Golden Princess and Sea Princess), their 2.0 versions are already under construction.
+With a brand-new ship class that debuted in 2024 and a second vessel in the class on its way, Princess Cruises is anything but a retro cruise line.
+Although the original Sun Princess and Star Princess left the fleet in 2020 (along with Golden Princess and Sea Princess), their 2.0 versions are already out (Sun Princess) and under construction (Star Princess).

 Find out which ships remain in the fleet, when they were built, and how to choose your next Princess cruise based on the characteristics, amenities, and age of each ship.